ark-network/arkdev.info/docs/learn/concepts.md

 A Virtual UTXO, or VTXO in short, is a Bitcoin transaction output that can be spent off-chain and can be redeemed on-chain at any time.
 A VTXO is the leaf of the [VTXO tree](#vtxo-tree) to which the [Shared Output](#shared-output) of a [round transaction](#round-transaction) commits to.
 The VTXO refers to a set of transactions owned by a user, whose validity cannot be revoked by anyone, allowing the user to create a specific UTXO on the blockchain if needed.

-A VTXO should appear on-chain only if the VTXO owner decided to unilaterally exit the Ark.
-It's locked by a taproot script that must contain only two types of spending paths:
+A VTXO should appear on-chain only if the owner decided to unilaterally exit the Ark.

+A VTXO is locked by a taproot script that must contain these kinds of spending conditions:

 #### Redeem Paths
 Allow unilateral spending after a CSV delay.
 Each path requires: